 - Converting Perkins and FFELP Loans into federal Direct Loans

 - Should I continue to make student loan payments?

 - Student loan refinancing

-What federal student loans are eligible for relief?
+What other federal student loans are eligible for relief?

-Payments and interest have been suspended from March 13 through Dec.
-31, 2020, for four types of federal student loans:
+The federal government suspended payments and interest from March 13, 2020, through September 1, 2023, for three other types of federal student loans:

 - Federal Perkins loans held by the government